 - Ignoring personal obligations in favor of using ecstasy.

 - Taking increasing amounts of ecstasy to overcome tolerance (e.g., feeling decreasing effects with the same dose).

 - Failing in attempts to stop using ecstasy.

 - Using ecstasy when doing so can be hazardous, such as when operating machinery or driving.

-While Ecstasy can initiate any one of these effects with just a single use, many individuals raise their risk of side effects with repeated “trips.”
-Here are some of the effects that may be experienced when people use ecstasy frequently.1
+While ecstasy can initiate any one of these effects with just a single use, many individuals raise their risk of experiencing adverse health effects with repeated “trips.”
+Here are some of the health effects that may be experienced when people use ecstasy frequently.1

-- Increased risk of contracting sexually transmitted diseases, including HIV/AIDS and hepatitis.
+- Increased risk of contracting sexually transmitted diseases, including hepatitis and HIV/AIDS.

-- Hyperthermia (dangerously high body temperatures) as a result of severe dehydration.
+- Hyperthermia (e.g, dangerously high body temperatures) as a result of severe dehydration.

 - High doses can affect the body’s ability to regulate temperature.
 This can lead to a spike in body temperature that can occasionally result in liver, kidney, or heart failure or even death.